Use VLM-enhanced ICR when you need higher extraction accuracy on complex documents.

 Common failure scenarios include:

-• Image data is corrupted, truncated, or uses an unsupported encoding scheme, preventing proper decoding
+• Image data is corrupted or unsupported

 Conclusion